 CGA is a NY State non-public school.
-We therefore follow the NY State “Next Generation” curriculum for our secular studies.
-We use the Constructivist model of education which enables students to construct their knowledge with guidance from their teachers.
-(See details below).
+We follow the NY State “Next Generation” curriculum for secular studies.
+We use the Constructivist model of education, enabling students to construct their knowledge with guidance from their teachers.

-- Arts – Dance, Media Arts, Music, Theatre and Visual Arts
+Arts – Dance, Media Arts, Music, Theatre and Visual Art

-What makes CGA special is our holistic approach to education.
-We offer electives and extra-curricular activities which allow the whole child to blossom – to discover her talents, develop them and find ways beyond the academic realm to contribute in the world.
+We have a holistic approach to education at CGA.
+We offer electives and extra-curricular activities to allow the whole student to blossom.
+We want each student to discover her talents and develop them.
+We offer her ways beyond the academic realm to contribute to the world.

 Metacognition is awareness and understanding of one’s own thought processes.

-Student understanding is tremendously enhanced when students discuss their learning in a metacognitive way.
-By discussing the context, the relevance, the significance, the purpose of what they are learning, their comprehension is heightened.
-Discussing their learning also gives the students vocabulary to grasp complex ideas.
+Student understanding is greatly enhanced when students discuss their thought process while learning.
+By discussing the context, relevance, significance and/or purpose of what and how they are learning, their comprehension is heightened.
+Being aware of metacognition also gives our students the vocabulary to grasp complex ideas.

 The Constructivist model of learning employs metacognition.

-The students are empowered to take ownership of their learning and their learning process.
-For this reason, we have Student Led Conferences for Parent-Teacher interviews.
+The students take ownership of their learning and their learning process.
+For this reason, we have Student Led Conferences for our Parent-Teacher interviews.